aminuzz/Bandit-CTF-Journey/level0.md

 ```bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```
-Here's a breakdwon of how this works:
+Here's a breakdown of how this works:
 - `ssh` is the command to securely login to a remote computer/server.
 - `bandit0@bandit.labs.overthewire.org` is the standard way of logging in.
 It follows this format: `username@host`
 - `-p 2220` specifies what port we are using ssh to connect to.
-The default port is **port 22**.
+The default port for the ssh protocol is **port 22**.

 ## 🧠 Key Learnings